therealblue24/wcc/docs/bird.md

 A block is a list of instructions (`ir_inst_t*`).
 A block ***always*** ends with a terminating instruction, which can be a branch, jump, or return.
 A block can have multiple (or no) predeccesors and can only have 0 (if it returns), 1, or 2 successors.

 The IR which the frontend emits does ***not*** have to be SSA.
+(In fact, the IR cannot be SSA, as it cannot have phi functions in the frontend.
+See more later.)
 The IR is converted to and from SSA for you.
 Do note however that currently the mem2reg (or `varopt`) pass is not built into the IR and you have to implement that yourself.
+(I plan to fix this soon!)

 The IR is also a three-address-code IR.
 Instructions have a maximum of 2 source arguments (with exceptions for `phi`, `call`, and `pmov`) and can only have 1 destination argument (or none).
 The IR also is flag-less, the only instructions that have side effects are the memory instructions and `call`.

-The IR does not have immediates as of now (Jun 27).
+The IR does have immediates, but the frontend cannot use them.
+Just generate `%r0 = imm #x` instructions and use the register instead.
+This approach is the best of both worlds for the frontend and optimizer.

 You can create/delete functions/blocks/programs using `ir_*_make` and `ir_*_delete`.
 Building the IR is trivial from there.
+(Use the IR builder interface.)
 In order to actually compile the IR into assembly, there is the following handy function to do all the steps for you:

 ```
 /* generates code for an IR program */